PGS62/VBA-CSV/README.md

 Public Function CSVRead(FileName As String, Optional ConvertTypes As Variant = False, _
-    Optional ByVal Delimiter As Variant, Optional IgnoreRepeated As Boolean, _ Optional DateFormat As String, Optional Comment As String, _ Optional IgnoreEmptyLines As Boolean = False, Optional ByVal HeaderRowNum As Long = 0, _ Optional ByVal SkipToRow As Long = 1, Optional ByVal SkipToCol As Long = 1, _ Optional ByVal NumRows As Long = 0, Optional ByVal NumCols As Long = 0, _ Optional TrueStrings As Variant, Optional FalseStrings As Variant, _ Optional MissingStrings As Variant, Optional ByVal ShowMissingsAs As Variant, _ Optional ByVal Encoding As Variant, Optional DecimalSeparator As String = vbNullString, _ Optional ByRef HeaderRow)
+    Optional ByVal Delimiter As Variant, Optional IgnoreRepeated As Boolean, _ Optional DateFormat As String, Optional Comment As String, _ Optional IgnoreEmptyLines As Boolean, Optional ByVal HeaderRowNum As Long, _ Optional ByVal SkipToRow As Long, Optional ByVal SkipToCol As Long = 1, _ Optional ByVal NumRows As Long, Optional ByVal NumCols As Long, _ Optional TrueStrings As Variant, Optional FalseStrings As Variant, _ Optional MissingStrings As Variant, Optional ByVal ShowMissingsAs As Variant, _ Optional ByVal Encoding As Variant, Optional DecimalSeparator As String, _ Optional ByRef HeaderRow)
 ```